tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

   users with more control.

-- heavy reliance on buffering to avoid backups in the flow of components, which is fragile to maintain and can lead to unexpected memory useage patterns and forces the routing layer to make decisions about when messages should be discarded.
+- heavy reliance on buffering to avoid backups in the flow of components, which is fragile to maintain and can lead to unexpected memory usage patterns and forces the routing layer to make decisions about when messages should be discarded.